-- in a newspaper of general circulation in the state, at least seven days before the deadline for submitting a bid or a proposal; - in a newspaper of general circulation within the District, at least seven days before the deadline for submitting a bid or a proposal; - on the District's main web site, for at least seven consecutive days before the deadline for submitting a bid or proposal; or - on a state web site that is owned, managed by, or provided under contract with, the Utah Division of Purchasing and General Services for posting a public procurement notice.
+- in a newspaper of general circulation in the state; - in a newspaper of general circulation within the District; - on the District's main web site; or - on a state web site that is owned, managed by, or provided under contract with, the Utah Division of Purchasing and General Services for posting a public procurement notice.

-The seven day periods for notice may be reduced if the District Procurement Officer or his or her designee signs a written statement that a shorter time is needed and that it has been determined that competition from multiple sources may be obtained within that shorter time period.
+The notice shall be published at least seven days before the day of the deadline for submitting a bid or other response, or at least seven days before the acquisition of the sole source procurement item.
+This notice period may be reduced if the District Procurement Officer or his or her designee signs a written statement that a shorter time is needed and that it has been determined that competition from multiple sources may be obtained within that shorter time period.

-The District shall also make a copy of an invitation for bids or a request for proposals available for public inspection at the main District office or on the website of the District or of the Division of Purchasing and General Services.
+The District shall also make a copy of the solicitation documents available for public inspection at the main District office or on the website of the District or of the